top of page

 While delivering a sermon, John Wycliffe had a stroke and died a few days later, on December 31, 1384.

-John Wycliffe was highly educated and served as a priest in the Catholic Church.
+Wycliffe was a highly educated, scholastic philosopher and served as a priest in the Catholic Church.

 After his death, the church decided John Wycliffe was a heretic and denounced him because he translated the Bible into English.

-In 1428, 44 years after Wycliffe's death, the church exhumed John Wycliffe's body, burned it, and tossed the ashes into the River Swift.
+In 1428, 44 years after Wycliffe's death, the church exhumed John Wycliffe's body, burned it, and tossed his ashes into the River Swift.

 The church detested John Wycliffe.

-The words of Jesus are traditionally printed in red ink.
+The words of Jesus are traditionally printed in red ink so that they will stand out.

 The Bibles that display the words of Jesus in red ink are known as the Red Letter Edition.